Refugee - Karen and Ghana Music

 African refugees often find safety in other African countries, but neighboring African countries struggle to accommodate the millions of refugees in need of homes.
 Countries such as Ghana and Uganda are taking in refugees from other countries, but the political and economic situation in South Sudan caused by an ongoing civil war has created more than two million refugees.
 The sheer volume of refugees in Africa has created a refugee crisis, and while few refugees make it to America, many of those that do, end up in Omaha.
 Omaha is the home of the largest South Sudanese population outside of Africa.

 Omaha has the largest and fastest-growing Karen population in the United States due to reunion with families and employment opportunities.
 The Karen are an ethnic group from Burma and Thailand who have been subject to ethnic cleansing and persecution from the Burmese government.
 After being relocated to refugee camps in Thailand, they have been resettled in Nebraska.
-There are currently 5,500 Karen living in Omaha today.
+There are currently 5,500 Karen living in Omaha in 2018.
 Refugees enter the U.S. from all around the globe and bring aspects of their cultures with them.
 Immigrant and refugee music influences American music at every level, from the sounds we hear in our cities and communities to the music we hear on the national radio stations.
 The instruments, singing styles, scales and other aspects of music may differ, but even with a language barrier, humans can sense the emotion and intent of music.
 The history of the Karen people is passed down through sung poetry.
 Music is essential for, not only the Karen, but also other cultures to maintain their identity and feel a sense of unity within their new communities.
 A universal way to connect with one another, music provides an avenue for established community members to gain a deeper understanding of the refugee populations.
-As Omaha continues to welcome refugees, New American sounds will continue to grow and expand in our community.
+As Omaha continues to welcome refugees, new American sounds will continue to grow and expand in our community.

 “Hewaleh” by Edem Garro

-Edem Garro is a first-generation Ghanaian-American, singer, songwriter, musician and performer.
+Edem Garro is a first-generation Ghanaian American, singer, songwriter, musician and performer.
 Hewaleh means strength in Ga, so the song is meant to bring strength to the audience.
-In "Hewaleh" Edem uses vocals and drums to create a New American music.
+In "Hewaleh", Edem uses vocals and drums to create a New American music.
 "Hewaleh" is a combination of Ghanaian and American music.

 "The program is actually fun and we learned lots of things about New American history and music…I hope that one day we can do a program like this in high school."